Obstruction characterization of co-TT graphs: Forbidden induced subgraphs of co-TT graphs

-\textbf{Observation:} From the above proof it can be observed that the graphs $W_1+xx_5$ and $W_1+xx_1$ are also co-TT graphs. \begin{lem} The graph $W$ is not a co-TT graph. \end{lem} \begin{proof} From the above proof of Lemma 12 it follows that if $I(x)$ intersects all the intervals $I(x_1), I(x_2), I(x_3), I(x_4)$ and $I(x_5)$, then we can not have a negative interval $I^-(y)$ for the vertex $y$.
-So $W$ is not a co-TT graph as it has no signed-interval representation. \end{proof} \begin{theo} The graph $T$ is not a co-TT graph. \end{theo}
+\begin{obs} \end{obs} Based on the proof presented above, it is evident that the graphs $W_1 + xx_5$ and $W_1 + xx_1$ are also co-TT graphs.

+\begin{lem} The graph $W$ is not a co-TT graph. \end{lem} \begin{proof} Based on the proof provided in \cref{l12}, it becomes clear that if $I(x)$ intersects all the intervals ${I(x_1), I(x_2), I(x_3), I(x_4)}$, and $I(x_5)$, then it is not possible to have a negative interval $I^{-}(y)$ for the vertex $y$ such that $I^-(y)$ contained in $I(x_3)$ only.
+Consequently, $W$ is not a co-TT graph because it lacks a signed-interval representation. \end{proof} \begin{lem} The graph $T$ is not a co-TT graph. \end{lem}